 As much as that vending machine in the reception is calling to you, your body needs something a bit more substantial than a packet of crisps.
 Pack one of these bad boys in your kit and you’ll have something to bite into before you even leave the changing rooms.

-A delicious combination of dried fruit, grains, and honey, each Energy Bar Elite provides a huge 39g of both simple and complex carbohydrates — ideal for refuelling and helping muscle recovery.10
+A delicious combination of oats, milk protein, and whey protein concentrate, each Oat and Whey bar provides 22g of protein plus 39g of both simple and complex carbohydrates — ideal for refuelling and helping muscle recovery.10

 Studies have shown that supplements which combine carbohydrates and protein are most effective at replenishing muscle glycogen after exercise,11 which is exactly what this hard-hitting blend delivers.

-Recovery XS is packed with 28g of protein per 100g to support the growth and maintenance of muscle mass, along with 47g of carbohydrates from waxy maize starch and maltodextrin, ideal for muscle recovery.10
+Extreme Recovery Blend is packed with 26g of protein per 100g to support the growth and maintenance of muscle mass, along with 42g of carbohydrates from waxy maize starch and maltodextrin, ideal for muscle recovery.10

-It also contains creatine and essential amino acids L-leucine and L-glutamine, which are involved in muscle protein synthesis, 12,13 further supporting your recovery.
+It also contains creatine and key vitamins and minerals, which are involved in muscle protein synthesis, 12,13 further supporting your recovery.
 It’s the perfect post-swim shake.

 And last, but definitely not least, keeping on top of your vitamins is super-important for your swim performance, as they help you stay fit and healthy enough to return to the pool.
 Our Daily Vitamin tablets are a quick and convenient way to make sure you’re hitting your recommended daily intake for seven essential vitamins — supporting your immune system, nervous system and metabolism.